ruizcrp/hyperlearn/README.md

 # HyperLearn

+WORK IN PROGRESS! :small_red_triangle::small_red_triangle::small_red_triangle:

 This space is for the project for the SDSC Hackathon on Gen AI 2023.
 HyperLearn stands for Hyper-Personalized Learn Optimization Tool.
-It is a working title - any better name suggestions are very welcome ;-)
+It is a working title - any better name suggestions are very welcome :wink:

 You can contact me under the gmail-address: ruiz.crp